 Spam calls have reached record highs.
-According to YouMail reports, 4.1 billion robocalls were placed this past June.
+According to New York Magazine reports, 62 billion robocalls were made in 2019.
 324 million were affected by these spam calls and each person had to endure an average of 12 calls for just that month!
 This number has almost doubled since the 2.5 billion robocalls that were reported in April.
 In a matter of months, robocallers have increased by 48%.
 If you are getting spammed by robocallers, you’re clearly not alone.

 These con artists have weaseled their way into people’s pocketbooks by claiming they represent donation centers in wake of national tragedies.
 The safest way to handle a number you do not know is to not answer.
 These robocallers and con artists will often try to get personal information out of you if you do answer the phone or try to get you to pay for charges that you never made.